bchatard/alfred-jetbrains/doc/customisation/edition.md

 # Customise product Edition

-JetBrains deliver different edition for some products (actually PyCharm and IntelliJIdea).
+JetBrains deliver different edition for some products.
 This workflow works with a default edition for this case:

 - for PyCharm, it's the Community Edition
 - for IntelliJIdea, it's the Community Edition
+- for CLion, it's the "Standard"

 If you work with a different edition you need to customise this workflow.